 Each Cree community has local governance in the form of a Band Council.
 The initiation of the research project involved informing and consulting with the Band Councils, and obtaining Band Council Resolutions (BCR) from all the communities involved in the survey.
 The BCR is a "stamp of approval" from the governing body in each community concerning the aims and methods of the research study.
 The BCRs were essential to conducting research, allowing us to form local Research Advisory Committees in each community.
-The Advisory Committees were involved in informing the community, and they aided recruitment of subjects for the survey.
+The Advisory Committees were involved in informing the community about the research, formulating the advertisements and radio messages specific to each community, and they aided recruitment of subjects for the survey.
 Dealing with Band Councils and Research Advisory Committees led to variations in the time line followed to get the research up and running in each community.